 The MSP Airport Observation Tower

 An observation tower in the F concourse in Terminal 1 offers a view of planes taking off and landing.
-There is a flight of stairs to reach it, therefore not accessible for those with disabilities.
+There is a flight of stairs to reach it.
+Therefore, it is not accessible for those with disabilities.
 However, if you can get up to it, there is a sitting area for your children to view the runways.

 Art Displays in Minneapolis-Saint Paul Airport